Sir Zelman Cowen Centre

 The objectives of the course are to provide students with:

-The Graduate Diploma in Notarial Practices comprises four units of study which may be taken over 2 semesters on a full time basis or part time over two years.
-All subjects carry a value of 24 credit points.
-A student must obtain 96 credit points in order to graduate.
+The Graduate Diploma in Notarial Practices currently comprises four units of study which may be taken over 2 semesters on a part time basis equating to 24 credit points for each unit.

 The programme's modular structure and flexible teaching approach has been designed to enable practitioners, including overseas, interstate and country practitioners, to readily undertake the course.